NaturalHistoryMuseum/Mobilising-Collections-Biodiversity-Data/schedule.md

 The workshop content will include, lectures, discussion, and hands-on sections.
 Expect to help each other share insights into the needs of our broader network and the expertise and opportunities available.

-//Credit TDWG Biodiversity 101 for content reuse
+We were heavily inspired by [TDWG's Biodiversity Informatics 101 Workshop at Biodiversity Next](https://github.com/tdwg/curriculum/blob/master/biodiversity-informatics-101/bi101_schedule_2019.md) - thanks for sharing!

 ### Logistics